 |

-Our work is in quantum information, ranging from `Models of quantum computation' and quantum fault-tolerance to entanglement theory and many-body physics.
+Our work is in quantum information, specifically `Models of quantum computation' and quantum fault-tolerance.
 For more information click here.

 |